A Guide to Common Law Relationships in British Columbia

 With proper agreements and estate planning in place, common law couples can clarify responsibilities, protect assets, provide for children, and ensure their partner is provided for in the event of separation or death.

-Be sure to also check out our articles for Common Law Relationship in Canada with other provinces:
+Be sure to also check out our articles for the Common Law Relationship in Canada with other provinces:

-Frequently Asked Questions (FAQs) about Common Law Relationships in British Columbia
+FAQs about Common Law Relationships in British Columbia

 How long do you have to live together to be common law in BC?